 Two couples, friends for a long time, decide to go away together.
 Things soon take a turn for the worse when Linda and Jeff spend far too much time together instead of with their respective...
 See full summary »

 Eric Roberts makes an impressive screen debut as Dave, grandson of the aging King Zharko, who is chosen by him to lead the gypsy clan at his death.
 Dave's only inclination is to join the ...
 See full summary »

 The Diamond Trap is the story of a New York City cop (Detective Rollings) and his partner (Brendan).
 Detective Rollings, a cop on the verge of retirement and in the waiting for a big case, ...
 See full summary »

 Laura Black has got it.
-She has got her master in computer science and she has got that great job in Silicon Valley.
+She has got her master's in computer science and she has got that great job in Silicon Valley.
 Time to say 'bye bye' to mom and dad and to leave Virginia.
 Everything seems to be fine with one exception.
 That guy Richard Farley at her new job.
 If he would stop his attempts to date her.
-Since weeks his psycho terror is going on now.
+For weeks his psycho terror has been going on now.
 Laura decides not to let him win.
 She does not want to be his 'victim'.
 May be an official complaint about Farley would solve her problem?
 Written by

 Richard mentions that his favorite sandwich is the number 26.
 This was true.
 The real place was Togos and Richard describes the real number 26 "turkey, ham and cheese".
 See more »